authorizerdev/docs/pages/integrations/hasura.md

 ```

 ![image](https://res.cloudinary.com/practicaldev/image/fetch/s--VDmobd4x--/c_limit%2Cf_auto%2Cfl_progressive%2Cq_auto%2Cw_880/https://dev-to-uploads.s3.amazonaws.com/uploads/articles/45d40ae1dz21ppox82pz.png)

+Once user login they get `id_token` which should be used with hasura queries as `Authorization: Bearer ID_TOKEN`.
+This will help in making `Authorized` requests.

 You can configure access control for various roles that your application needs.
 You can also configure same roles in your authorizer dashboard.